-It is very common for me to get emails asking what a sender meant by having only certain text in their email purposely changed to red.
-This week three emails to be exact.
-So let’s cover this again!
+It is very common for me to get emails asking what a Sender meant by including certain text in their email that has been purposely changed to red.

 When it comes to communicating with the written word, it is safe to assume when someone changes select text to red that they are making a point.
 But how much of a point?

 They could have simply bolded the text or actually added emphasis.
 But they didn’t — they changed the text to red.

 Red Indicates Importance and/or Anger

 If in a an important written communication only certain words or sentences were changed to red, how would you perceive that?
 Most would assume, and correctly so, that the author is adding a robust emphasis to those particular terms or sentences.

 And, when you use red, a known aggressive color, you risk leaving that level of emphasis up to the person on the other side to decide the level of emphasis you implied.
-Plan on them adding more emphasis than you may have intended!
+Plan on them adding more emphasis than you may have intended.

-Any change to the standard and customary email settings will cause recipients pause and to wonder about your intent.
+Any change to standard and customary email settings will cause recipients pause and to wonder about your intent.
 If certain words or phrases ares a different color, yes, one can assume the you meant to make a point.
 Color them red — and that is an important or aggressive point!

 Vocabulary Over Colors

-Show those you communicate with that you have a breadth of vocabulary to communicate what you mean, whether it be anger or simple emphasis instead of relying on formatting to get your message across.
-That’s simply how educated folks communicate.
+Show those you communicate with that you have a breadth of vocabulary to communicate what you mean.
+Whether it be anger or simple emphasis instead of relying on formatting to get your message across.